 For most positions, this is primarily an afternoon and nighttime job.
 All State Press employees must be current ASU students.
 ASU Student Media is an equal opportunity employer.

 Our Mission: We are a bold, risk-taking, digital student media organization intent on ethically serving, provoking and challenging a large and changing University audience.

 Please view the descriptions for each position here.

 The State Press accepts applications for all editor and staff positions at the end of each semester.
 We continue hiring staff throughout the semester.

 There are both paid and unpaid staff positions available.
 Full-time paid positions typically call for two pieces of content produced per week, while part-time unpaid positions ask for one piece of content weekly.
-This varies by section — see the job descriptions for more detail.
-All State Pressers are required to participate in in-person pitch meetings on Sundays in Tempe, as well as come in for an in-person editing session for each piece of content produced.
+This varies by section — see the job descriptions for more details.
+All State Pressers are required to participate in pitch meetings on Sundays in Tempe, as well as be available for in-person editing session for each piece of content produced.
 Questions?
 Email email@example.com.